kalaiarasan33/usm-ng-go/README.md

 # usm-ng-go

-### Its simple user management web ui, which is written in angular and  embedding as binary data into a go progra
+### Its simple user management web ui, which is written in angular and  embedding as binary data into a go program
  ####  * Steps to Create embedding as binary data
   ####   * CMD: ng build
   #### * build UI components to dist package